-- 1. Evictions: An applicant or participant may not reapply or be readmitted to the program for three (3) years from the date of termination from a federally assisted housing program. - (a) Family is evicted from federally assisted housing. - (b) If any family member has been evicted from federally-assisted housing. - 2.
-Failure to Cooperate: If any member of the family fails to cooperate with determining eligibility including failing to sign and submit consent forms for obtaining information.
-LHA will request in writing the necessary documentation or action a minimum of two (2) times before applicant is denied or participant is terminated.
-The applicant or participant may reapply for the program at any time as long as the family member cooperate with LHA to obtain the previous requested information. - 3.
-Citizenship: If a family member fails to certify citizenship, eligible immigration status or sign the non-contending form.
-LHA will request in writing the necessary documentation or action a minimum of two (2) times before applicant is denied or participant is terminated.
-The applicant or participant may reapply at anytime.
+- a.
+In deciding whether to deny or terminate assistance because of action or failure to act by members of the family, LHA has the discretion to consider all of the circumstances in each case, including: - The seriousness of the violation; - The extent of participation or culpability of individual family members and the length of time since the violation occurred; - The family's more recent history and record of compliance; - The family's patterns of providing false information; and - The effects that denial or termination of assistance may have on other family members who were not involved in the action or failure to act. - b.
+In appropriate cases, LHA may permit the family to continue receiving assistance provided that the family member(s) determined to have engaged in the prescribed activities will not reside in the unit. - c.
+If the violating member is a minor, LHA may consider individual circumstances. - d.
+In appropriate cases, LHA may offer the family a stipulated agreement that will contain the terms and conditions for continued assistance. - Failure to enter into, or comply with the agreement, shall result in the issuance of a notice to terminate assistance. - B. Causes for Terminations or Denials-Violation of Family Obligation: The following are reasons LHA may deny assistance to applicants, deny a proposed addition to the household, and/or terminate assistance for participants. - 1.
+Failure to Cooperate: If any member of the family fails to cooperate with determining eligibility including failing to sign and submit consent forms for obtaining information. - a.
+LHA will request in writing the necessary documentation or action a minimum of two (2) times before applicant is denied or participant is terminated. - b.
+The applicant or participant may reapply for the program at any time as long as the family member cooperates with LHA to obtain the previously requested information. - 2.
+Citizenship: If a family member fails to certify citizenship, eligible immigration status or sign the non-contending form. - a.
+LHA will request in writing the necessary documentation or action a minimum of two (2) times before applicant is denied or participant is terminated. - b.
+The applicant or participant may reapply at any time.